mjbeauchamp/my-trek-server/README.md

 - **User Authentication** – Secure login using Auth0.
 - **Gear Checklists** – Create, update, and delete multiple checklists.
 - **Item Management** – Add, edit, or remove items in each checklist.
-- **Common Gear** – Quickly select frequently used gear from a predefined list.
+- **Common Gear** – Select frequently used gear from a predefined list.
-- **Backpacking Articles** – Browse curated content for safe and responsible trekking.
+- **Backpacking Articles** – Browse curated content to learn more about safe and responsible trekking.

 ---